hans-jorg/efm32gg-stk3700-gcc-cmsis/22-BetterNewlib/README.md

 # Modification in the clock management routines

 The function *ClockRegisterCallback* was added.
 It registers two functions *pre* and *post*.
 The *pre* function is called before the clock change, for example, to stop all transmission and/or processing.
 The *post* function is called after the clock change.
 It is used to reconfigure the device according the new clock configuration.
 Both functions are only called when a clock change occurs as specified by the *clock* parameter.

     ClockRegisterCallback( uint32_t clock, void (*pre)(uint32_t), void (*post)(uint32_t))

 Both functions have a parameter specifying which clock change occured.

 The clock is a OR of the following values: CLOCK_CHANGED_HFCLK, CLOCK_CHANGED_HFCORECLK, CLOCK_CHANGED_HFPERCLK, CLOCK_CHANGED_HFCORECLKLE, CLOCK_CHANGED_LFCLKA and CLOCK_CHANGED_LFCLKB.

 There are other modifications:

 1 - SystemCoreClockSet function was renamed to ClockSetCoreClock.
-So all function names in the clock module start with Clock.
-An alias was added as a preprocessor symbol to clock_efm32gg_ext2.h to enable compatibility.
+So all function names in the *clock* module start with Clock.
+An alias was added as a preprocessor symbol to clock_efm32gg2.h to enable compatibility.

 2 - The following aliases were added to clock_efm32gg_ext2.h as preprocessor symbols.
 The clock acronyms used in the reference manual and datasheet

     ClockSetHFCORECLK is an alias to ClockSetCoreClock
     ClockGetHFCORECLK is an alias to ClockGetCoreClockFrequency